Forecasting with Hyper-Trees: Hyper-Trees

-For all experiments, we use a one-dimensional tree-embedding to keep the runtime low. \footnote{While $d=1$ may appear restrictive, our analyses in \ref{app:embedding_dim} indicate that low-dimensional tree-embeddings yield competitive accuracy on most datasets.} To compensate for this low dimensionality and to enhance the learning capacity of the network, we incorporate a random projection matrix $\mathbf{W}_{\text{proj}}$ following the implementation of \cite{Yeh.2024}.
+For all experiments, we use a one-dimensional tree-embedding to keep the runtime low.\footnote{While $d=1$ may appear restrictive, our analyses in \ref{app:embedding_dim} indicate that low-dimensional tree-embeddings yield competitive accuracy on most datasets.} To compensate for this low dimensionality and to enhance the learning capacity of the network, we incorporate a random projection matrix $\mathbf{W}_{\text{proj}}$ following the implementation of \cite{Yeh.2024}.
 This expansion diversifies the tree-representations and increases the input dimensions for the subsequent neural network without increasing computational complexity \citep{Yeh.2024, Iosipoi.2022, Casale.2011}.
 Specifically, we generate a matrix $\mathbf{W}_{\text{proj}} \in \mathbb{R}^{k \times d}$ where $d$ is the dimension of tree embeddings and $k$ is the target dimension.
 Each element of $\mathbf{W}_{\text{proj}}$ is sampled from a standard Normal distribution.
-The projection operation can be expressed as $\mathbf{z} = \mathbf{W}_{\text{proj}}\mathcal{E}$, where $\mathbf{\mathcal{E}} \in \mathbb{R}^{d \times N}$ represents the tree embeddings for all $i=1, \ldots, N$ observations and $\mathbf{z} \in \mathbb{R}^{k \times N}$ represents the expanded representation passed to subsequent layers of the MLP.
+The projection operation can be expressed as $\mathbf{z} = \mathbf{W}_{\text{proj}}\mathcal{E}_{_{\mathcal{T}}}$, where $\mathbf{\mathcal{E}_{_{\mathcal{T}}}} \in \mathbb{R}^{d \times N}$ represents the tree embeddings for all $i=1, \ldots, N$ observations and $\mathbf{z} \in \mathbb{R}^{k \times N}$ represents the expanded representation passed to subsequent layers of the MLP.
 From an implementation perspective, $\mathbf{W}_{\text{proj}}$ is a linear network layer with weights that are randomly initialized and then fixed during training, ensuring they remain constant during backpropagation.
 While higher-dimensional tree embeddings can be used as well, this comes at the cost of increased runtime.
 Our experiments indicate that a one-dimensional embedding combined with the random projection matrix offers a good trade-off between accuracy and computational efficiency.
 For all of our experiments, we use the tree-embeddings as the sole input to the MLP, rather than also including the original features, leveraging the GBDT's ability to effectively encode both categorical and numeric features.
-Our choice of an MLP is primarily motivated by its lightweight architecture, complemented by recent findings in the time series literature, suggesting that MLP-type models are competitive with more complex architectures \citep{Zeng.2023, Chen.2023, Ekambaram.2024}.
-Both the GBDTs and the MLP are trained jointly, rather than in a two-step procedure.
-This joint learning enables GBDTs to create informative low-dimensional representations that neural networks can efficiently transform into high-dimensional parameter vectors.
-Throughout our experiments, we employ a shallow MLP structure following the sequence \texttt{$\{\text{Tree Embeddings} \rightarrow \text{Random Projection} \rightarrow \text{Hidden-Layer} \rightarrow \text{ReLU} \rightarrow \text{Output-Layer} \rightarrow \text{Dropout}\}$}.
-We maintain a fixed hidden dimension, dropout-rate, and learning rate for the MLPs across all datasets and experiments.
-We set the projection matrix dimensions $\mathbf{W}_{\text{proj}} \in \mathbb{R}^{k \times d}$ with input dimension $d=1$ to match our one-dimensional tree embeddings, and output dimension $k$ equal to the number of target model parameters.
-For the Hyper-TreeNet model, we experimented with different batch training approaches, including batch training for both GBDTs and MLP, and batch training for MLP only while using all data for GBDTs.
-Our experiments indicate that training without batching yields the best results.
-This may be due to the ability of the GBDT to capture global patterns and relationships more effectively when trained on the full dataset, potentially resulting in more informative tree embeddings.
+Our choice of an MLP is primarily motivated by its lightweight architecture and by evidence in the time series literature showing that MLP-type models are competitive with more complex architectures \citep{Zeng.2023, Chen.2023, Ekambaram.2024}.